 - Product Liability Example: A member of the public falls ill after eating food and blames you for food poisoning.

-Professional Indemnity (PI) insurance protects you if you sell your advice or professional services—in other words, your expertise.
+Professional Indemnity (PI) insurance protects freelancers selling advice or professional services—in other words, your expertise.
 PI insurance helps if a client claims that your advice or service was negligent (for example, you've made a mistake or error in your work) and causes them a financial loss, and it will cover your legal defence fees as well as any compensation you need to pay.

-Depending on the work you do, some clients might contractually require that you hold PI insurance.
-Professions that might need professional indemnity insurance include, but are not limited to:
+Depending on the freelance work you do, some clients might contractually require that you hold PI insurance.
+Freelance professions that might need professional indemnity insurance include, but are not limited to:

 - Web developer

 - Freelance Professional Indemnity Example: As a freelance architect, you design a high-end property for a client.
 Mid-way through construction, the client claims that your design is not able to be completed within budget and sues you for their financial loss.

 Note: Professions like hairstylists, beauty therapists and massage therapists should look into a product very similar to professional liability insurance called "treatment cover", which covers injuries to your customers or clients that occur during or due to your work.

 If your business is booming and you hire employees to help out, you'll need to buy employers' liability insurance (EL)—it's required by law even if you just employ casual or temporary workers.
 There are a few exceptions, of course, when you don't need cover.